Routing

 $router->addRoute('<slug>', 'Article:view');

-Routes are also evaluated from top to bottom when links are generated:
+Routes are also evaluated from top to bottom when generating links:

 $router->addRoute('admin/<presenter>/<action>', 'Admin:default');